Hallertau Mittelfrüh Hop

 Hallertau Mittelfrüh Hop Substitutions

 If the Hallertau Mittelfrüh hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Hallertau Mittelfrüh substitutions.

 Is Hallertau Mittelfrüh available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Hallertau Mittelfrüh hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop variety in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!